 In addition to being the Chief Content Officer at the Content Marketing Institute, Ann Handley is also a profilic writer, having published several books about what makes great content, well, great.
 Ann is another fantastic example of an influencer, as not only is she highly respected for her considerable experience in the field, her opinions and insights into content marketing genuinely shape the conversation.

 No list of influencer marketing examples would be complete without mentioning Bryan Eisenberg.
 Widely regarded as one of the world’s leading authorities on conversion rate optimization, Bryan speaks at conferences around the world, publishes books, and hosts outstanding webinars about all things CRO.
 When Bryan speaks, people listen, and his blog is well worth checking out (if you aren’t a regular reader already).

-Influencer marketing is a powerful tool in today’s highly competitive digital media environment.
+Influencer marketing is a powerful tool in today’s highly competitive marketing world.
 Unfortunately, there is no one-size-fits-all approach to influencer marketing.
-You have to be willing to try new things and see what works and what doesn’t.
+You have to be willing to try new things and see what works and what doesn’t in your specific niche.